melmatx/AverageCalculator/README.md

 # AverageCalculator
-Android app to compute averages of subjects with presets.
+Android App to show averages of subjects with presets.

 ## Screenshots